-Icon Description Hoist 1 (Main) Raise High Speed 2 (If Equipped) Hoist 2 (Auxiliary) Raise High Speed Hoist 1 (Main) Lower 12 (If Equipped) Hoist 2 (Auxiliary) Lower Hoist 1 (Main) Lower High Speed (If Equipped) Hoist 2 (Auxiliary) Lower High Speed 1 Hoist 1 (Main) Inactive (2) (If Equipped) Hoist 2 (Auxiliary) Inactive ₹ XX mph Windspeed Indicator Reading (If Equipped) - This box shaded depending on wind speed: • Creen.
-Less than or equal to 20 mph • Windspeed Indicator Reading (If Equipped) From Green.
-Less than or equal to 20 mph • Red.
+Icon Description Hoist 1 (Main) Raise High Speed (If Equipped) Hoist 2 (Auxiliary) Raise High Speed 1 Hoist 1 (Main) Lower 2 (If Equipped) Hoist 2 (Auxiliary) Lower Hoist 1 (Main) Lower High Speed (If Equipped) Hoist 2 (Auxiliary) Lower High Speed Hoist 1 (Main) Inactive (If Equipped) Hoist 2 (Auxiliary) Inactive ₹ XX mph Windspeed Indicator Reading (If Equipped) - This box shaded depending on wind speed: • ➡XX mph Green.
+Less than or equal to 20 mph • ➡XX mph Yellow.
+Greater than or equal to 20.1 mph and less than or equal to 30 mph • ➡XX mph Red.
 Greater than 30.1 mph \$ (6) \$ Swing Brake - Indicates that swing brake is ON.
 This icon is not shown when the swing brake is OFF.
-3 3rd Wrap Indicator - Indicates when the 3rd (minimum) wrap is detected.
-For more information about the 3rd wrap indicator, see "3rd Wrap Indicator" on page 3-17.
-8 Reeving Selection - Reeving selecting screen.
+3rd Wrap Indicator - Indicates when 3rd (minimum) wrap is detected.
+The icon flashes when the 3rd wrap is detected.
+For more information about the 3rd Wrap Indicator, see "3rd Wrap Indicator" on page 3-18.
+9 Reeving Selection - Reeving selecting screen.
 Pressing this button returns to the reeving configuration screen for number of parts of line selection.
-LIMIT LIMIT - Pressing enables the RCL Limits Menu screen and WADS options main menu.
-TARE - Pressing will enable/disable TARE or zeros out the current load indicated on the screen to show the active weight of the load only.
+LIMIT LIMIT - Pressing enables the RCL Limits Menu screen and WADS options main menu. 西 TARE - Pressing will enable/disable TARE or zeros out the current load indicated on the screen to show the active weight of the load only.
 TARE button icon flashes BLUE when active.
 Reeved Parts - Displays the number of rope parts reeved.